 - Address gaps and deficiencies identified in the policies

 - Obtain management approval for the same

 - Roll out the updated policies and provide training to the staff.

 The advantage of implementing a Code of Conduct is that it enhances the corporate governance efforts of the organization by establishing a uniform set of core values and behavior for all the staff.
-The staff know what is the right course of action, whom to approach in a dilemma and what will be the risks of adopting unethical behavior pattern.
+The staff knows what is the right course of action, whom to approach in a dilemma, and what will be the risks of adopting unethical behavior patterns.
 Due to this, the reputation and legal risks of the organization are also reduced since it is mandatory for employees to follow the law.

 Example of Employee Code of conduct